Mottie/tablesorter/README.md

 * Fixed an issue with the pager targetting an incorrect page when the table starts out empty.
 * Get the correct number of columns when `widthFixed` is `true` and the first row contains a table.
 See [issue #238](https://github.com/Mottie/tablesorter/issues/238).

-#### Version 2.7.8 (2/17/2013)

-* Fixed script errors:
-  * Comment start was stripped when converting files from UTF-8 w/BOM to UTF-8 w/o BOM.
-  * Fixed Firefox error in the filter-formatter files, when HTML5 elements don't exist, oops!

-#### Version 2.7.7 (2/17/2013)

-* Updated the currency parser to ignore formatting (commas, decimals and spaces) when detecting the column parser.
-* Updated the natural sort regex to better work with scientific notation and alphanumerics with the number first - see [this issue](https://github.com/overset/javascript-natural-sort/issues/8).
-* Reverted code to only add a colgroup if the [`widthFixed`](http://mottie.github.com/tablesorter/docs/#widthfixed) option is `true` and no colgroup exists.
-Fixes issues [#238](https://github.com/Mottie/tablesorter/issues/238) and [#239](https://github.com/Mottie/tablesorter/issues/239).
-* Added a tablesorter namespace to all bound events.
-Fixes [issue #233](https://github.com/Mottie/tablesorter/issues/233).
-* Added a [`filterReset`](http://mottie.github.com/tablesorter/docs/#filterreset) method which is the same code executed when the [`filter_reset`](http://mottie.github.com/tablesorter/docs/#widget-filter-reset) element is clicked.
-* Added a `pageSet` method to the pager which allows you to easily change the pager page (see [issue #231](https://github.com/Mottie/tablesorter/issues/231)):

-    ```javascript
-    // go to page 3
-    $('table').trigger('pageSet', 3);
-    ```

-* Added a range filter to the filter widget.
-  * You can now search for a range of values using either of these formats: `10 - 20` or `10 to 20`.
-Note the space before and after the dash so as to differentiate it from a negative sign.
-  * You can also use symbols within the range `10% - 20%` or `$10 - $20`.
-  * Thanks to [matzhu](https://github.com/matzhu) and [satacoy](https://github.com/satacoy) for code ideas in [issue #166](https://github.com/Mottie/tablesorter/issues/166#issuecomment-10167129).
-* Added logical AND and OR operators to the filters to the filter widget.
-  * Entering `box && bat` (or `box AND bat`) will only show rows that contain `box` and `bat` within the same column below the filter.
-It does not search other columns.
-The spaces between the operators and the queries are important.
-  * Entering `box|bat` (or `box OR bat`) will only show rows that contain either `box` or `bat` within the same column below the filter.
-It does not search other columns.
-The spaces between the operators and the queries are important.
-  * At this time you cannot combine different operators.
-So, `>= 100 AND <= 200` will not work, use the range filter operator (`100 - 200`) instead.
-  * Using the `|` (or operator) was previously undocumented, but useable.
-  * This was also requested in [issue #166](https://github.com/Mottie/tablesorter/issues/166).
-* Added a new filter widget option named [`filter_formatter`](http://mottie.github.com/tablesorter/docs/#widget-filter-formatter):
-  * This option allows you to add custom selectors into the filter row.
-  * Because of the amount of coding, new files named "jquery.tablesorter.widgets-filter-formatter.js" and "filter.formatter.css" were added.
-They include code to add jQuery UI and HTML5 controls via the filter_formatter option.
-  * Filter formatter functions include: "uiSpinner", "uiSlider", "uiRange" (uiSlider ranged), "uiDatepicker" (range only), "html5Number", "html5Range" and "html5Color".
-  * As an example, this code will add the jQuery UI spinner to the first column:

-      ```javascript
-      filter_formatter : {
-        0 : function($cell, indx){
-          return $.tablesorter.filterFormatter.uiSpinner( $cell, indx, {
-            value : 0,  // starting value
-            min   : 0,  // minimum value
-            max   : 50, // maximum value
-            step  : 1,  // increment value by
-            addToggle: true, // enable or disable the control
-            exactMatch: true,
-            numberFormat: "n"
-          });
-        }
-      }
-      ```

-  * You can also choose to add the current selector value into a css3 tooltip or into the header by setting the `valueToHeader` option, if available.
-  * Fulfills [ErinsMatthew](https://github.com/ErinsMatthew)'s feature request - [issue #232](https://github.com/Mottie/tablesorter/issues/232).
-Thanks for the great idea!
-* NOTE: I know the js folder is getting messy.
-In version 3, I plan on having a separate folder for widgets and parsers.
-And with the build system, you'll be able to pick and choose which components you need.